nikoruo/Split_kMeans/README.md

 ## Notes and limitations

-- Input pairing is strictly by sorted order; keep file bases aligned across data/gt/centroids/.
+- **Batch Mode**: Input pairing is strictly by sorted order; keep file bases aligned across data/gt/centroids/.
+- **CLI Mode**: Files can be located anywhere; K must be explicitly specified via `-k`.
-- `.k` files must contain a single positive integer (no trailing content).
+- K files (batch mode) must contain a single positive integer (no trailing content).
 - Some algorithms log only during the first loop when `trackProgress` is true.
 - K-means++ seeding is implemented but not enabled by default.
+- Ground truth is optional in CLI mode; if omitted, CI calculations use an empty centroid set.

 ## Acknowledgements